roderickmackenzie/matlab_robot_buggy/WS0/worksheet.md

 Introduction
 ----------
 This lab was originally introduced to give 1st year students a taste of how to use computers to control hardware and how to make computers interact with the real world (See figure 1).
 Unfortunately, between March 2019 and now, there was a global pandemic, this makes it hard to run large group labs with 300+ students in them.
-Added to this the robots are fairly complicated devices with lots of wires which would be very hard to clean between labs.
+Added to this the robots are fairly complicated devices (see below) with lots of wires which would be very hard to clean between labs.
 I therefore had to come up with a virtual lab which gives you most of the experience of the real lab but in a safe (and hopefully fun!) way.
 The answer is the virtual buggy lab:  I have written a buggy simulator and a virtual environment which which enables you to simulate the actions of the buggy in matlab.
-The only thing you will miss out on is the actual screwing together of the buggy, which is a real shame but was more a fun exercise rather than anything where you learnt a great deal.
+The only thing you will miss out on is the actual screwing together of the buggy, which is a real shame but it was more a fun exercise rather than anything where you learnt a great deal.

 <p align="center">
 <img src="./images/buggy.jpg"  width=25% >